Collapse Of Health System Sends Venezuelans Fleeing To Brazil For Basic Meds

 "This is shocking," she says.
 "I mean, we have lost 18 years of progress in infant mortality.
 It is shocking."

 It's shocking for many reasons.
 First, Venezuela is a relatively rich nation.
 It has the largest oil reserves in the world.
 (Yes, even more than Saudi Arabia!)
-Three decades ago, President Hugo Chávez promised free universal health care in the South American nation and made significant strides toward delivering it.
+Twenty years ago, President Hugo Chávez promised free universal health care in the South American nation and made significant strides toward delivering it.
 In 2010, the United Nations announced that Venezuela had met most of the Millennium Development Goals — a set of measures for basic social progress.
 The country slashed its extreme poverty rate from 30 percent of the population in 2003 to 7.2 percent in 2009.
 The Chávez administration wiped out measles in 2007 through a nationwide vaccination campaign.
 People with HIV got anti-AIDS medications for free through the public health care system.
 From a public health perspective, Venezuela's future was looking bright.

 But now under an economic and political crisis that started in the late 2000s and has worsened since Nicolás Maduro became president in 2013, all of that has changed dramatically.
 Last year, hyperinflation zoomed to somewhere between 80,000 percent and 1 million percent, depending on whether you go with the estimate from a Forbes article or the International Monetary Fund's estimate.